Bill could increase penalties if drivers don't slow down, move over when driving by roadside workers

 AUSTIN, Texas — The "Slow Down and Move Over" law is in place to protect roadside first responders.
-While the laws exist, many people don't follow them.
+While the law exists, many people don't follow it.

 A new proposed bill filed in the Texas Legislature by State Rep. Lynn Stucky, House Bill 898, hopes to change that.